jross365/Get-ExtendedAttributes/.github/README.md

 ## Known Issues
 * Strange/faulty behavior when working with files in UserProfile directories (caused by NTUSER.DAT)
-* Some file attribute values obtained from internet or non-Windows sources contain odd characters (thin arrows)
+* Some file attribute values obtained from downloaded or non-Windows sources contain LRM (Left-to-Right Mark, Unicode 8206)
-    * I'm not convinced this is a problem with the module, but a future "helper" function may help fix these instances.
+    * This is easy to sanitize, but the simplest way (ConvertTo-Csv => -replace [char][int](8206) | ConvertFrom-Csv) may add significant overhead
-    * The char values are in the 8000s, so it's an easy problem to sanitize
+    * May add a [switch]$PreserveLRM switch to disable LRM sanitization
 * Fix **gfo** "trailing-slash" bug
     * This doesn't effect the module functionality, but it's an easy bug to squash